How To Fix Duck Feet: 10 Exercises To Improve Posture

 You can determine if you have a posterior pelvic tilt by locating the pointy parts on the front of your pelvis at the hips, called the Anterior Superior Iliac Spine (ASIS), and the pointy parts in the center of the back of your pelvis, called the Posterior Superior Iliac Spine (PSIS).

 A posterior pelvic tilt can lead to duck feet because it points the hip joints outwards.
-This, in turn, can cause the legs, knees, shins, and feet to turn outward.
+This, in turn, can cause the lower legs, knees, shins, and feet to turn outward.

 When you have a posterior pelvic tilt, the hamstrings and glutes tend to be tight, while the hip flexors and erector spinae along the spine may be weak.